raczben/tco_study/README.md

 the constraint file).
 If the value of the `clock_shift` above equals the previously approximated ~7ns, the value of the `tco` will be a simple output delay.
-The ~7ns of the `clock_shift` has to be converted to phase for [Xilinx's clock wizzard][5]. `7ns/10ns*360deg = 252deg` The [multicycle](multicycle) project uses `240deg (6.6ns)` as phase which gives better result.
+The ~7ns of the `clock_shift` has to be converted to phase for [Xilinx's clock wizzard][5]. `7ns/10ns*360deg = 252deg` The [multicycle](multicycle) project uses `240deg (6.6ns)` as phase which gives better results.

 ![mc_shifted_clock_wizz_settings](doc_resources/mc_shifted_clock_wizz_settings.png)

-The timing has met again, with better results than the odelay one:
+The timing constraints are met again, with better results than the odelay one:

 | Port name            | setup slack | hold slack |
 |----------------------|-------------|------------|
 | o_iob_shifted_clk_p  | 0.662       | 0.928      |

-What fat slacks!
-Both of setup and hold are above half nanosec.
+What great slacks!
+Both of setup and hold are above half a nanosec.

 Two notes for this technique: